-Construction of the bridge will involve excavation for and construction of concrete abutments, found on deep foundations.
-Other temporary work within Little Chico Creek includes removal of the existing structure, falsework erection and removal, and installation of scour countermeasures at the abutments.
+Construction of the bridge will involve excavation for and construction of concrete abutments and piers, founded on either spread footings or deep foundation.
+Other temporary work within Little Chico Creek includes falsework erection and removal, and installation of scour countermeasures at the support locations.
 Little Chico Creek is a seasonal creek and construction is anticipated to proceed without the need for a temporary water diversion system.
-Construction of the roadway approaches will involve removal of existing pavement and placement of aggregate base and hot mix asphalt pavement.
-New curb, gutter and sidewalk will be constructed on the approach roadways and will connect with the existing pedestrian facilities.
-During construction, Salem Street will be closed to traffic and a detour route made available.
-The bridge is located within the downtown grid system, so a detour can easily be accommodated either along Chestnut Street or Broadway Street.
-Detour travel times and lengths will be minimal, but construction is expected to impact a large volume of vehicles and pedestrians.
-Residential access to the parcels adjacent to the bridge will be maintained throughout construction.
+Construction of the roadway approaches will involve the removal and realignment of a portion of the existing bike path on the south bank.
+The approach roadway will tie into the existing curb, gutter, and sidewalk on the north and south portions of Notre Dame Boulevard.
+Approach roadway work will include both median and parkway landscape per city standards as well as street lighting and public utility extensions crossing the creek.